Antonio-III/obsidian-notes/BSU/Creative Industry Challenge.md

 ## Statement on Collab

 My role in this project was to be the main front-end developer for the implementation of the website.
 What this means is that I was the person that would primarily write the HTML and CSS.
-The details of what was to be written in the HTML/CSS is based on what the final UI prototype was, so I can't just write anything and everything for the implementation.
+The details of what was to be written in the HTML/CSS is based on what the final UI prototype was, so I can't just write anything and everything for the implementation; it has to be constrained to what the UI designer wants the website to look like.

-I didn't implement anything until after the presentation
+Though I didn't implement anything until after the pitch presentation, I was still able to catch up to the deadline without any setbacks or issues.
+I wasn't struggling when it comes to writing the markups and designing them to look like the final prototype.
+I owe my skills to my understanding of web layouts, as well as a general familiarity with the CSS properties and its interactions with the browser, other elements, and itself.

+After completing the implementation of the final prototype design, our UI designer wanted to add support for low-width devices.
+I was the one who made the implementations as well.
+Again, I never struggled or felt like my current understanding of web development was insufficient when it came to implementing support for different devices.

+At this point of the project, I noticed that there were some features that were implemented but never really had any technical use.
+I raised this to other team members, which resulted in adding in new features and stripping old ones.
+In one of these added features was a chatbot.
+I raised the idea of leveraging my understanding of writing chatbots to implement a chatbot at the cost of removing one of the unused features of the website.
+The feature in question was an instance where I lacked the technical skills to be able to sufficiently implement the feature, so this feature either had to be removed or someone else has to do it.
+No one in the team could do it, so we scrapped it instead.

+The chatbot is entirely written by me, with some help from other team members when it came to responses regarding questions.
+I was then able to successfully integrate this chatbot into our website, and the one instance where I wrote JS to be able to maximize/minimize the chatbot, in case the user did not feel like in